NetickNetworking/NetickDocumentation/articles/built-in-components/networkrigidbody.md

 # Network Rigidbody

-Network Rigidbody is a built-in component to network the `Rigidbody` component.
+<xref:Netick.Unity.NetworkRigidbody> is a built-in component to network the `Rigidbody` component.
 It syncs the position and rotation of the `Rigidbody`, in addition the physical state.

 ## Settings: